 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Hebe rakaiensis is a Evergreen Shrub up to 1.00 metres tall.
+Hebe rakaiensis is an evergreen shrub that can grow up to 1.00 metres tall.

 Rocky places at low altitudes in South Island[